 - What frustrates the person most about the job?

 - What disappoints the person most about the job?

 - What would make the person look for another job?

-- If they won lotto tomorrow, what would make them come back into work rather than resigning?
+- If they won Lotto tomorrow, what would make them come back into work rather than resigning?

 Use the performance review opportunity to find out more about why people stay, and see if you can build more of that into the role or team.
-After all, turnover is a major cost and has negative impact on your team.
+After all, turnover is a major cost and has a negative impact on your team.
 Why not look at ways to boost retention, rather than finding out things you could have fixed when people are leaving.